tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The dimensional transmitters in INET use the API to create transmissions.
 For example:

 - The 2D boxcar function is used to create a flat signal with a specific bandwidth and duration.
-- The domain shifting function is used to place it on the frequency spectrum, and to the appropriate point in time.
-- Transmission power and attenuation is applied with the multiplication function.
 - Transmission power is applied with the multiplication function.
+- The domain shifting function is used to position the signal on the frequency spectrum, and to the appropriate point in time.
 - Attenuation is also applied with the multiplication function (it's more complicated, as attenuation is space, time and frequency dependent, and takes obstacles into account).
 - Interfering signals are summed with the addition function.
 - SNIR is calculated by dividing the received signal with interfering signals.

+TODO a sima attenuation function 2 dimenzios; a frequency and time dependent 5 dimenzios path loss func.
+3 dim: terjedesi sebesseg, tavolsag es frequency fuggo obstacle loss func.
+7 dim: 6 ter (forras es cel) 1 frequency -> ezt meg lehet emliteni fel mondat

-.. note:: The dimensional transmitters in INET use the most optimal functions to create the signal, depending on the gains parameters (described later).
+.. note:: The dimensional transmitters in INET select the most optimal representation for the signal, depending on the gains parameters (described later).
 For example, if the parameters describe a flat signal, they'll use a boxcar function (in 1D or 2D, whether the signal is flat in one or two dimensions).
 If the gains parameters describe a complex function, they'll use the generic interpolated function; the gains parameter string actually maps to the samples and the types of interplation between them.

 .. **TODO**

 .. - Signals with a complex spectrum are constructed from primitives with the partitioning function.

-INET contains the dimensional version of IEEE 802.11, narrowband and ultra-wideband 802.15.4, and Apsk radio (the 802.15.4 ultra-wideband version is only available in dimensional form).
+INET contains dimensional version of IEEE 802.11, narrowband and ultra-wideband 802.15.4, and Apsk radio (the 802.15.4 ultra-wideband version is only available in dimensional form).

 ..
 TODO parameters

+..
 The transmitters have parameters to set the power, center frequency, bandwidth, modulation, preamble duration, header length and bitrate (these should be specified in apskradio; in 802.11, the power, op mode and channel number should be specified, the others are set automatically by the mac).

+The transmitters have parameters to set the power...

 .. --------